Introduction

 - Terminate the X7 Exadata Infrastructure.

 Your primary database is protected by at least one standby database at all times.
-However, it takes more effort to build the Data Guard environment manually instead of using Cloud Tooling.

 Zero Downtime